Issuin icon

 Rule types

-The following are rule types:
+The following rule types are available:

 • Maximum usage: add the total amount from each transaction or count the number of transactions for the lifetime of a payment instrument, and then decline a transaction when the specified limits are met.